-The Apartment provides a warm and comfortable environment after a day spent revelling in the glorious scenery of the Snowdonia National Park.
+The Apartment provides a warm and comfortable environment after a day spent enjoying the fantastic scenery and attractions of the Snowdonia National Park.

 The fully equipped kitchen/diner provides a place for up to 6 people to cook and eat together while the sitting room provides space for relaxing, unwinding and reading or watching TV.

-The two bedrooms provide one double bedroom and one twin bedroom, while the second sitting room has an excellent sofabed that can easily be adapted for sleeping.
+The two bedrooms provide one double bedroom and one twin bedroom (with an additional pull-out bed if needed), while the second sitting room has an excellent sofabed that can easily be adapted for sleeping.
 This room provides a window seat with amazing views over the ever-changing estuary, and can also serve as an office or studio.